 Dependent Spouse and/or Child Loses Insurance

 Certain qualifying events allow you to make changes in benefits that otherwise are not possible until the annual Open Enrollment period.
 This summary outlines the benefit plan changes you may need to make as a result of your dependent spouse and/or child losing insurance coverage.
-Please be sure to make your changes by completing and submitting the appropriate change form and documentation to the Office of Human Resources within 31 days of the date the insurance coverage is canceled.
-If you do not notify Human Resources within 31 days of the event, you will need to wait until the next Open Enrollment period to make your changes.
+You have 31 days from the date of the qualifying event to complete the online change request and provide required documentation.
+If the change request is not completed within 31 days of the event, you will need to wait until the next Open Enrollment period to make changes.